"Your Information Technology Leader"

 Risk to Business: 1.806 = Severe

-Individual Impact: No consumer PII or financial data exposure was disclosed in this incident as of press time.
+Individual Impact: No specifics about consumer/employee PII or financial data loss were available at press time.

 cybersecurity news represented by a gauge indicating moderate risk